yassineWoW/LIBFT/README.md

 *.o files	Object files generated during compilation.

 🖋️ Author
-This project was developed by Yassine Imizare AKA yimizare, as part of the 42 Cursus.
+This project was developed by Yassine Imizare aka yimizare, as part of the 42 Cursus.
 For any questions or suggestions, feel free to reach out!